- 1/2 cup butter, softened

-- In a large bowl, cream the butter, shortening and confectioners' sugar until light and fluffy.
+- In a large mixing bowl, cream the butter, shortening and confectioners' sugar.
 Beat in vanilla and maple flavoring.
-Combine the flour, oats and salt; gradually add to creamed mixture and mix well.
+Combine the flour, oats and salt; gradually add to creamed mixture.

 - On a lightly floured surface, shape dough into 1/2-in.-wide logs.
 Cut into 2-in. pieces.
 Place 1 in. apart on ungreased baking sheets.
 Bake at 325° for 15-18 minutes or until set and very lightly browned.
 Remove to wire racks to cool.

 - In a microwave, melt chocolate chips and milk; stir until smooth.
-Dip one end of each cookie into chocolate; allow excess to drip off.
-Roll in walnuts.
+Dip one end of each cookie into chocolate, then roll in walnuts.
 Place on waxed paper until set.
 Yield: About 6 dozen.

 "These are the best cookies and so much fun to make.
 I now make these every year during the holidays and they go in a flash.
 Great recipe!!!"